 For example, when you strum your guitar the sound waves emanate from the guitar in all directions.
 This means, the microphone picks up some direct sound but also detects sound waves reflecting from your walls fractionally after the direct sound waves are detected.

-This is why studios and rehearsal spaces utilise acoustic panels, or bass traps as they absorb or diffuse sound waves before they are picked up by the microphone.
+This is why studios and rehearsal spaces utilize acoustic panels, or bass traps as they absorb or diffuse sound waves before they are picked up by the microphone.

-Nobody wants to go to that kind of trouble for recording acoustic guitar on a smartphone, and the good news is when recording on a portable device you’re not bound to a desk, or particular room.
+Nobody wants to go to that kind of trouble for recording acoustic guitar on a smart phone, and the good news is when recording on a portable device you’re not bound to a desk, or a particular room.
 Your studio fits in your pocket, meaning you could potentially use any room in your home and quickly set up to record.
-If you can, pick a room with a high ceiling, that isn’t too square and has plenty of furniture or clothing e.g. a walk in robe.
+If you can, pick a room with a high ceiling, that isn’t too square and has plenty of furniture or clothing e.g. a walk-in robe.
 Let your ears be the judge after that.